Lesson video

 Despite her mother trying everything, the inconsolable infant would not stop crying.

-She could not stop crying and that is what inconsolable means, isn't it?
+And that is what inconsolable means, isn't it?
 You cannot be made to feel better.

-So now pause the video, read back through your sentence and think about how effective it is in using the word desolate or inconsolable.
+So now, pause the video, read back through your sentence, and think about how effective it is in using the word desolate or inconsolable.

 Pause the video now.